josemaia/book-summaries/phoenix-project/summaries.md

 - John has a complete meltdown
   - He asks Bill how he has helped him over the years, and Bill replies he was mostly independent
   - John's epiphany: "if I haven’t done anything useful for you, who I should have the most in common with, then it stands to reason that I haven’t been useful to almost everyone else, who I have nothing in common with."

+## Chapter 25

+- John cleaned himself up and organizes a meeting with the CFO Dick
+  - In this meeting, they focus on multiple things: what Dick does for the company, what is a good/bad day at work for him, and what is important for him in terms of company goals.
+- John & Bill believe that 'get Phoenix working' doesn't match Dick's most important goals
+  - Erik describes this in a call as "that there are organizational commitments that IT is responsible for helping uphold and protect that no one has verbalized precisely yet".
+- IT's mission: find out where you have underscoped (IT not helping attain business goals) and over-scoped (IT doing things that aren't necessary such as John's IT security controls that didn't do much for SOX-404)
+  - John must talk with the finance side of the audit team to udnerstand what really happened that made his job over-scoped

+## Chapter 26

+- The team has a meeting with the VP of Manufacturing Sales Ron
+  - Sales people are quitting often because the revenue targets are being set too high
+  - "if we know what products were out of stock in the stores, we could increase sales"
+- They get Ron's support to implement monitoring measures due to the phone system crash which cost his team a lot of effort
+- Patty decides to do some preventive work by making a list of the infrastructure that supports Ron's work and seeing if anything is in need of replacement.
+- The next meeting is with Maggie, the business sponsor of Phoenix
+  - She complains about data quality - you can't do any forecasting if you don't trust your data
+  - It's very important for the company to have a fast cycle time for product development, as well as quick feedback loops
+- Once again we see that Phoenix won't actually solve everyone's problems
+  - "We’ve spent over $20 million on Phoenix over three years.
+With all that WIP and capital locked inside the project, it will likely never clear the ten percent internal hurdle rate.
+In other words, Phoenix should not have been approved."

+## Chapter 27

+- There's a meeting with Patty, Wes, Chris and John to share the progress from the last two chapters's meetings
+  - For each of Dick's performance measures, Bill made a list of IT systems they rely on and what happens if the systems fail.
+  - During the meeting, they try to find countermeasures to prevent/fix those potential failures.
+- After coming up with the countermeasures, Bill has a meeting with Dick
+  - Dick is unimpressed, because he believes "everyone should know" these things are important
+  - Bill successfully explains how IT risks are business risks, and proposes a strategy:
+    - Three weeks with each of the business process owners to udnerstand the business risks posed by IT
+    - A meeting about Phoenix with Chris and Dick
+- John figures out what exactly was overscoped in the audio
+  - One of the financial analysts, Faye, created control documents that showed that what detected errors was a manual step, not IT
+- John proposes measures to reduce the security workload drastically
+  - Reduce the scope of the SOX-404 compliance program
+  - Analyse how production vulnerabilities got htere and how to modify the deployment process to make sure they don't happen again
+  - Flag every system which is in the scope for compliance audits
+  - Outsource anything that stores or processes cardholder data (e.g. cafeteria POS)
+  - Pay down all the technical debt in Phoenix using the time saved from the previous 4
+    - To do this, integrate security in everyone's daily work

+## Chapter 28

+- The measures taken earlier have all succeeded and improved the way the company works
+- John finds out that there's people going around the project freeze by using cloud/online services
+  - Two of the more problematic projects (both Sarah's) share customer data with third party vendors for analytics purposes, breaking compliancy with the company's own privacy policy
+- Despite all the improvement, the new Phoenix deployment still has some issues
+  - A database migration fails, and there isn't enough time to roll it back
+  - The root cause is a change to the production database to support one of Sarah's BI projects
+  - The emergency deployment completes successfully at 6 AM, but Bill goes home thiniing of how to avoid this in the future.

+## Chapter 29

+- Sarah claims her external projects going outside of IT were important due to the need to be nimble
+  - Steve proposes she have a meeting with Chris and Bill to try and figure this out, and she eventually agrees but mentions that some of the shareholders are thinking about splitting up the company
+- Erik identifies the biggest problem with Phoenix being the long feedback loops and huge WIP
+  - Work needs to go forward - when it goes backward that's always waste.
+How can IT create a flow like that?
+- In order to achieve the goals of Phoenix without slowing it down further, they decide to break of a samall squad to work on the most critical features to help hit revenue goals
+  - "We need to focus on generating good customer recommendations and enable Marketing to create promotions to sell profitable products that we have in inventory"

+## Chapter 30

+- As part of the Second Way, Erik challenges Bill to create a feedback loop that goes all the way back to product definiiton/design
+  - He gives some examples of optimizing things in the context of the plant
+  - He challenges Bill to move up to ten deploys a day!
+- "until code is in production, no value is actually being generated, because it’s merely WIP stuck in the system."
+- Brent has to be leading the process to create a proper deplyoment pipeline, in order to get humans out of the deployment process